-Teaching in the Early Years Foundation Stage builds on the experiences of a child's preschool learning.
+Teaching in the Early Years Foundation Stage builds on the experiences of a child's pre-school learning.
 In order to start to develop strong relationships with the children and their parent or guardian, the staff in the Nursery carry out a home visit.
 The visit and any information provided from previous setting or experiences will begin to build a picture of their interests and current stage of development.
 This helps us to provide a curriculum that supports and extends each child's all-round development.

 When children start Nursery, their key worker feeds observations and photographs into an interactive learning diary (the ILD).
-The ILDs are used to track progress and inform future planning for each individual child.
 Parents contribute to the ILDs through a password-controlled parent portal.